ikko/sym/docs/2_introduction.md

 #### 2.1.
 Enabling Built-in Mixins

-The `apply_builtins()` function integrates a set of standard mixins, providing common functionalities like datetime handling, indexing, and pathfinding.
+The `apply_builtins()` function integrates a set of standard mixins, providing common functionalities like time dimension handling, indexing, and pathfinding.

 ```python
 from symbol.builtins import apply_builtins